Junior Showmanship - a Royal Melbourne Show Initiative

-The 'special' event masterminded for Royal Melbourne Show 1948 was 'Manton's Canine Turnout'.
-Manton's was one of several Bourke Street Stores selling clothing, along with the famous Myers, Buckley & Nun's, Foy and Gibson's etc. As Mr Marples was regarded as a 'fashion expert', Manton's was chosen as sponsor.
-The name 'Turnout' was because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.
+Publicity for this 'special' event bore the name of its first sponsor.
+'Manton's Canine Turnout', Manton's was one of several Bourke Street Stores selling up-market clothing at that time.
+As Mr Marples was regarded as a 'fashion expert', the title 'Turnout' was chosen because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.